fuzziqersoftware/newserv/README.md

 On .dat files, the `LANGUAGE` token may be omitted.
 If it's present, then that .dat file will only be used for that version of the quest; if omitted, then that .dat file will be used for all versions of the quest.

 For example, the GameCube version of Lost HEAT SWORD is in two files named `q058-ret-gc-e.bin` and `q058-ret-gc.dat`. newserv knows these files are quests because they're in the system/quests/ directory, it knows they're for PSO GC because the filenames contain `-gc`, it knows this is the English version of the quest because the .bin filename ends with `-e` (even though the .dat filename does not), and it puts them in the Retrieval category because the filenames contain `-ret`.

+The GameCube and Xbox quest formats are very similar, but newserv treats them as different.
+If you want to use the same quest file for GameCube and Xbox clients, you can make one a symbolic link to the other.

 The type identifiers (`b`, `c`, `d`, `e`, or `q`) and categories are configurable.
 See QuestCategories in config.example.json for more information on how to make new categories or edit the existing categories.